FlorianGmz/FHouse/README.md

 - **React AOS** for scroll animations
 - **React Slideshow** for slideshow components
 - **React Router DOM** for routing and data fetching
-- **JSON Server** for creating a fake backend server with API endpoints from a simple `data.json` file
+- **Supabase** for database

 ## Project Highlights

 - **Design & Styling**: Utilized Styled Components to create a visually appealing and consistent design throughout the website.
 - **Animations**: Implemented smooth animations using React AOS, React Slick, and React Slideshow to enhance the user experience.
-- **Routing & Data Fetching**: Used React Router DOM for seamless navigation and data fetching.
+- **Routing & Data Fetching**: Used React Router DOM for seamless navigation and data fetching to Supabase database.
-- **Fake Backend**: Set up a JSON Server to simulate API endpoints and serve data from a `data.json` file.

 ## Getting Started